RMI/steel-guidance/README.md

 # RMI Steel Emissions Reporting Guidance

 This repository holds RMI's Steel Emissions Reporting Guidance, along with licensing and related documents.
-RMI's Steel Emissions Reporting Guidance consists of accounting guidance, in the form of pdf file, as well as a Pathfinder Network Data Model Extension The accounting guidance was launched in September of 2022--you can read the blog post [here](https://rmi.org/knowing-the-emissions-of-your-steel-supply-chain/) and press release [here](https://rmi.org/press-release/rmi-releases-guidance-to-cut-steel-industrys-climate-threat/).
+RMI's Steel Emissions Reporting Guidance consists of accounting guidance, in the form of PDF file, as well as a Pathfinder Network Data Model Extension The accounting guidance was launched in September of 2022--you can read the blog post [here](https://rmi.org/knowing-the-emissions-of-your-steel-supply-chain/) and press release [here](https://rmi.org/press-release/rmi-releases-guidance-to-cut-steel-industrys-climate-threat/).

 ## Product Level Accounting Guidance